-Sometimes the best strategy is to call it a game.
+Sometimes the best business strategy is to call it a day.
 Successfully selling your business for maximum value during an economic downturn requires careful attention and a solid plan.
 Whether you’ve come to the decision to sell after years of deliberation or are forced to make the move swiftly, there are steps you can take to make the most of your decision to sell.

-Steering confidently through economic turbulence
+Steering confidently through economic uncertainty

 The economic landscape is unlike any we’ve seen in decades—the return of high inflation combined with ongoing market volatility makes it a challenge to know where to invest your time and energy to find the best return.
 This five-step guide is designed to help you navigate selling with confidence.